Tribute Archives - Sanford Burnham Prebys

 The Fishman Awards

-The Fishman Fund Fellowship will provide exceptional Sanford Burnham Prebys postdocs with a two-year fellowship award.
+The Fishman Fellowship will provide exceptional Sanford Burnham Prebys postdocs with a two-year fellowship award.
 This fellowship will be bestowed every other year to the young scientist who is ranked highest by the selection committee, and it will be unique from other institutional postdoctoral grants because of the level of the Institute’s commitment and support.
 Most fellowships match or only slightly increase the salary compared with standard NIH postdoctoral salary funding.
-By compensating exceptional postdocs at a higher level, the Fishman Fund Fellowship will be a sustained investment in future scientific leaders and pioneers.
+By compensating exceptional postdocs at a higher level, the Fishman Fellowship will be a sustained investment in future scientific leaders and pioneers.

-Fishman Fund Research Excellence Award
+Fishman Research Excellence Award

-Established in 2024, The Cynthia Schwartz Shenkman Research Excellence Award is given to a Sanford Burnham Prebys postdoc for their outstanding biomedical research contributions and demonstrated track record of research excellence.
+Established in 2024, The Cynthia Schwartz Shenkman Research Excellence Fishman Award is given to a Sanford Burnham Prebys postdoc for their outstanding biomedical research contributions and demonstrated track record of research excellence.

-Fishman Fund Career Development Awards
+Fishman Career Development Awards

-The Fishman Fund Career Development Awards will provide exceptional Sanford Burnham Prebys postdocs with $10,000 awards.
+The Fishman Career Development Awards will provide exceptional Sanford Burnham Prebys postdocs with $10,000 awards.
 With the funds, postdocs can attend workshops, seminars, conferences and network with top scientists in their field.

-• Don Barach Memorial Fishman Fund Award
+• Don Barach Memorial Fishman Career Award

-2024 Fishman Fund Awardees
+2025 Fishman Fund Awardees

 Jeanne Jones and Kathryn Fishback